Joseph Mitchell Parsons: Imprisonment in Nevada

-Death of Richard Ernest
+Murder of Richard Ernest

 A Dodge Omni similar to the one driven by Ernest and stolen by Parsons.

 On August 30, 1987, Parsons was hitchhiking along Interstate 15 near Barstow, California.
 He was picked up by 30-year-old Richard Lynn Ernest, a concrete laborer from Loma Linda, California, on his way to a construction job in Denver, Colorado.
 Ernest did not know that Parsons was a fugitive.
 At about 3 a.m. on August 31, Ernest was too tired to drive and stopped at the Lunt Park rest area near Cedar City, Utah, to get some sleep.
 Parsons stabbed Ernest to death and drove off in his blue Dodge Omni.

 At about 5 a.m., Parsons stopped at a Texaco service station 23 miles to the north.
 He was wearing Ernest's clothes and had assumed his identity.
 Parsons told the station attendant he needed to hose out red construction paint from the car's interior and offered to give him Ernest's construction tools.
 The attendant said that he observed Parsons throwing away clothing, books, posters and carpentry tools into a dumpster.
 Parsons asked the attendant about the distance to Denver and spoke of Ernest's 9-year-old son as his own.
 He purchased cigarettes and food with Ernest's MasterCard credit card before leaving.
 At 7:23 a.m., Parsons used the credit card to check into a Quality Inn at Richfield, Utah.
 He used the card again at about 10 a.m. to purchase seat covers and floor mats from Kmart to cover up the blood stains in the car.
 A clerk called the Richfield Police Department after Parsons attempted to purchase $300 worth of items at 12:34 p.m. and the credit card was found to be over its limit.
 The attendant back at the Texaco station called the Beaver County Sheriff's Office after discovering bloody items in the dumpster.
 Deputy Raymond Goodwin found Ernest's bank statement and Parsons' bloody clothes in the dumpster.
 After calling Ernest's wife Beverley, the officers concluded that the person who visited the service station was not Richard Ernest.
 At about 4:25 p.m. on August 31, a Utah Highway Patrol officer found Parsons sleeping in Ernest's car at the Red Creek rest area on Interstate 70, west of Salina, Utah.
 When Parsons was brought into the Richfield police station where the bloody clothes were gathered, he continued to insist that he was Ernest.
 When officers asked for his street address, Parsons asked for a lawyer.
 Sheriff Kenneth Yardley recalled that Parsons asked if he could keep his book to read.

 On September 1, 1987, Ernest's body was discovered underneath a sleeping bag dumped on the east side of Interstate 15, about a mile north of the rest area where he had been killed.
 He had been stabbed nine times, including in the heart and throat.